Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/4-setup-django-rest-framework.md

 If you don't get feedback, here are some things to check:

-- Make sure your commit changes were made for the following files to the branch `build-octofit-app` and pushed/synchronized to GitHub:
+- Make sure your commit changes were made for the following files to the branch `build-tutoring-sa-app` and pushed/synchronized to GitHub:
-  - `octofit-tracker/backend/octofit_tracker/settings.py`
+  - `tutoring-sa/backend/tutoring-sa/settings.py`
-  - `octofit-tracker/backend/octofit_tracker/views.py`
+  - `tutoring-sa/backend/tutoring-sa/views.py`
 - If Mona found a mistake, simply make a correction and push your changes again.
 Mona will check your work as many times as needed.

 </details>